Keith Smith (rugby): Background

 Keith Smith was born in Leeds, West Riding of Yorkshire, England, he became a postman, and coached junior rugby league at East Leeds A.R.L.F.C., he was diagnosed with cancer, he died aged 53 in St. Gemma's Hospice, Leeds, West Yorkshire, and his funeral took place at Lawnswood Crematorium, Leeds at 9.40am on Friday 9 June 2006.

 Playing career

+Rugby union

 Keith Smith first played rugby union with Moortown RUFC, and Yorkshire Colts rugby then advanced to Roundhay.
 It was from that side that he was selected to play for England.

 His Roundhay début was against local rivals West Leeds Old Boys in 1972.
 The last of his eventual 85 games was played was against Gosforth in 1976 for the National Cup.
 He eventually played 14 times for Yorkshire.